 Give your pets plenty of water before and after your trip, and make sure water is available during your entire trip.
 You should attach a water bowl securely to their crate and fill it at the last moment before taking off.

-Pro tip: Freeze your water bowls/trays the night before the move so the water will melt slowly over time, to reduce spillage and ensure water is available for longer!
+Pro tip: If you’re traveling by air, freeze your water bowls or trays the night before the move so the water will melt slowly over time, to reduce spillage and ensure water is available for longer!
+If you’re traveling by ground, make sure to bring portable water bowls with you to provide water on rest stops.

 8. Tire Out Your Friend Beforehand